5 DIY Pendant Light Ideas and How to Make Them Step-by-Step

 Tools & Materials to make a crystal cage hanging lightTools & Materials to make a crystal cage hanging light

-Step 1: Modify & Assemble the Frame
+Step 1: Cut and Join the Frame

 Use your wire cutters to snip each wire along the top surface